 Héctor Climente-González

-I have over 10 years of experience in computational biology and applied statistics.
-I completed my PhD in MINES ParisTech, under the supervision of Chloé-Agathe Azencott.
-In my thesis I explored graph-based methods for genetic studies.
-Afterwards, I was accepted into RIKEN’s SPDR program to conduct my postdoctoral research with Makoto Yamada.
-I focused on the development and application of novel machine learning methods for feature selection.
+I have 13+ years of experience in computational biology and applied statistics.
+I completed my PhD at CBIO, a leading bioML laboratory, under the supervision of Chloé-Agathe Azencott, where I explored graph-based methods for genetic studies.
+I then conducted my postdoctoral research at RIKEN AIP with Makoto Yamada, developing novel AI/ML methods for feature selection.

 news

-Jan 13, 2024 Our preprint on predicting cardiovascular disease risk using interpretable AI was just published on medRxiv.
-This was a joint work with Microsoft scientists.
+Jan 13, 2024 Our preprint on predicting cardiovascular disease risk using interpretable ML is out!
+This work was conducted in partnership with Microsoft Research.

 latest posts